jeslynlamxy/chatgpt-telegram-bot-language-learning/README.md

-# ChatGPT Telegram Bot for Language Learning
+# ChatBuddy ChatGPT Telegram Bot for Language Learning

 Implementation includes various modes to allow for users to learn languages through telegram,